 It so happens that even during virtual meetings, there can be distracting sounds.
 For instance, typing on their keyboard or going through a stack of papers can cause a significant sound.
 When the microphone picks it up, it can disrupt the flow of communication.

-The best video conferencing systems in the market have some NoiseBlock technology.
+The best video conferencing systems in the market have some «NoiseBlock» technology (echo cancellation algorithm).
 This software detects when a person is speaking, and when no speech is detected, it mutes the microphone.

 The Bottom Line

-Recently, business video conferencing has been amassing unprecedented popularity.
-This is unsurprising given that it lowers travel expenses, facilitates the completion of a project, and enhances team communication.
+Recently, business video conferencing for remote work has been amassing unprecedented popularity.
+This is unsurprising given that it lowers travel expenses, facilitates project completion, and enhances team communication.
 Collaboration takes on a whole new dimension with VC.
-In a work-from-home situation, the ability to hear and see your colleagues is critical.
+In a work-from-home situation, hearing and seeing your colleagues is critical.

 Thomas settled in Miami after living in six other countries.
 When he’s not surfing the beach or enjoying a game of Book of Ra, he can usually be found in his home office sharing his personal experiences and secrets about the benefits of working remotely and how to stay productive in different environments.